 A total of 15 evaluable subjects are expected to participate in this study conducted at the University of Pennsylvania.
-The first three will receive the ZFN modified T-cells alone.
-The last 12 will receive the ZFN modified T-cells with cyclophosphamide.
+The first three subjects will receive the ZFN modified T-cells alone (called Cohort 1).
+The last 12 will receive the ZFN modified T-cells with cyclophosphamide (called Cohorts 2 and 3).
 Active participation in this research study is expected to last approximately 1 year.
-After the completion of the study you will be asked to rollover into a long term follow-up study where your health will be monitored for up to 10 years after T cell infusion.
+After the completion of the study you will be asked to roll over into a long-term follow-up study where your health will be monitored for up to 10 years after T cell infusion.